Clement25/Clement25.github.io/_pages/about.md

 [2024.02] We have released the code of **Auto Scaling**, the first framework for automatic instruction scaling in (multimodal) instruction fine-tuning.
 👉 💻 [code](https://github.com/declare-lab/Auto-Scaling) &ensp; 📖 [paper](https://arxiv.org/pdf/2402.14492.pdf)

-[2022.10] Two papers are accpeted to EMNLP and Findings of EMNLP 2022!